guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Since the creation of HTML 1 in 1989, the internet has been steadily improving.
 The community behind W3C has been working hard to get browsers to comply to their standards.
 More and more modern browsers are following the standards and are focused on adopting new technologies and standards as they arise.
 This behaviour is a great improvement.
 It has allowed for a lot of flaws to be tackled.
 Though there are still quite some flaws a browser vendor can't fix.

 ### Semantics
-How do you broadcast information on the internet?
 The internet is not easily readable by machines.
 The web unfortunately is not readable like a database with structured data.
 This is because of the loose structure in html.

 Readable for humans <> Readable for machines.